Dear client and partner,

 The heel prick (blood test) and hearing test of your child will be done as usual.

 Do you or your partner have a cold, are you coughing or do you have a fever in the first week after birth?
 Please tell us and your maternity care organization.

 The same advice applies to pregnant women as to non-pregnant women.
 So keep an eye on the news and follow the general guidelines of the RIVM (www.rivm.nl also in English).

 All midwifery practices in our region are doing their very best to keep the chance of contamination and spreading of the virus as small as possible.
 We have agreed to help each other in case midwives get sick.

-We realize that we are asking a lot of you at the moment.
-All measures are being taken to keep everybody as healthy as possible.
+We realize that we ask a lot from you during this crisis.
+All measures are taken to keep everybody as healthy as possible.
 But it is not the way we would like to guide you through this special period in your life.

-Of course you can still reach us 24/7.
+Of course, as always, you can reach us 24/7.
 Don’t hesitate to call us with your questions and worries.
-We will see you or visit you if necessary.
+We will always see you or visit you if necessary.